-One very special day, Emma agreed to help me in the kitchen, I still have a bump on my chin from where it hit the floor !, so we had a look at the fridge and decided what needed to be used up and made into a teenage friendly, lip-smacking success.
+One very special day, Emma agreed to help me in the kitchen, I still have a bump on my chin from where it hit the floor!
+Therefore we had a look at the fridge and decided what needed to be used up ready to be made into a teenage friendly, lip-smacking success.
 A tropical Victoria Sponge was born…..and it was flipping lush!

-This is an easy bake cake, Have a go at making your own Jam, but if your pushed to your culinary limits baking, then use some ready made shop jam in the tropical victoria sponge cake.
+This is an easy bake tropical victoria sponge cake, Have a go at making your own jam, but if you’re pushed to your culinary limits baking, then use some ready-made shop jam in the tropical victoria sponge cake.

 200g Plain flour